Kamakhya: Iconography

 Kamakhya's iconography is mentioned in the Hindu scripture Kalika Purana.
 She has twelve arms and six heads of varying colours: white, red, yellow, green, black and colourful.
-Each head has a third eye.
+Each head represents different ways to approach her in the path of Upasana.
 She is wearing opulent jewelry and red flowers such as hibiscus.
 She holds in each of ten hands a lotus, trident, sword, bell, discus, bow, arrows, club or scepter, goad, and shield.
 Her remaining two hands hold a bowl, which is made either of gold or a skull.
-She is seated upon a lotus, directly on top of Shiva, who in turn lies atop a lion.

-To each side of her sit Brahma and Vishnu, who are each seated upon a lotus, as well.
+She is seated upon a lotus, representing Brahma, directly on top of Sweta Preta, or a White Corpse, symbolizing Shiva, who in turn lies on top of a lion.

 Origins

 Historical

 This historical origin of the Kamakhya Temple, to which the goddess Kamakhya is associated is not certain.
 The earliest stratum appears to be from the seventh century, and the evidence of a temple complex is dated to 10th/11th century.
 The Kalika Purana, dated similarly, gives an extensive description of the goddess, Assam and the temple.